VForged/elysium-docs/docs/network-endpoints.md

 ## Public Endpoints

-Ethereum-based networks have two endpoints available for users to connect to: one for HTTPS and one for WSS.
+Elysium has two endpoints available for users to connect to: one for RPC and one for Websocket connection.

 The endpoints in this section are for development purposes only and are not meant to be used in production applications.